polygoncoin/Microservices/README.md

   ]
 ];
 ```
-Note: If there are few modules or query configurations repeated or reused; one can palce them in a seperate file and include them as below.
+**Note**: If there are few modules or query configurations repeated or reused; one can palce them in a seperate file and include them as below.
 ```
 // reusefilename.php
 return [